 \The Fund has implemented an equity derivatives program with Legal and General Investment Management in order to manage the SCPF's exposure to equity markets over the short to medium term.
-The strategy protects $c \le 655 \text{m}$ of equities with $\le 140 \text{m}$ of protection expiring in June 2021, another $\le 215 \text{m}$ in September 2021, and $\le 300 \text{m}$ in December 2021.
+The strategy protects c\$655m of equities with £140m of protection expiring in June 2021, another £215m in September 2021, and £300m in December 2021.
 The protection targeted is such that when expected dividend income is allowed for, total losses over the terms of the protection will be no greater than 3%, unless the extent of price losses are sufficiently large to result in total losses exceeding 23%, in which case the protection structure reduces the total return losses by 20%.
-The protection was funded by selling potential upside returns on the equity protected with the amount retained varying by region. // \\The Fund transferred its unconstrained active global equities to LGPS Central in March 2019.
+The protected with the amount retained varying by region. // \\The Fund transferred its unconstrained active global equities to LGPS Central in March 2019.